 Pitt researchers are fighting COVID-19 by questioning conventional wisdom and finding new approaches to research, treatment and vaccine development.

 Watch how Pitt researchers pursued preventions and treatments in “Research to Save Lives,” part of the Pitt Perspectives on Navigating a Pandemic series.

-In a paper published today in Science, a team of bioengineers from the University of Pittsburgh Rehab Neural Engineering Labs describes how adding brain stimulation that evokes tactile sensations makes it easier for the operator to manipulate a brain-controlled robotic arm.
+In a paper published in the journal Science, a team of bioengineers from the University of Pittsburgh Rehab Neural Engineering Labs describes how adding brain stimulation that evokes tactile sensations makes it easier for the operator to manipulate a brain-controlled robotic arm.

 Pitt Research Spaces